 Homeowners insurance shouldn't be complicated.
 Compare New Hampshire rates by location and carrier below.

 |Insurer||Average Annual Rate in New Hampshire|

-|City||Average 12-Month Home Insurance Rate|
+|City||Average Yearly Home Insurance Rate|

-To trim a few dollars from your insurance costs, consider purchasing both your car and home insurance policies from one company.
-Bundling homeowners and auto insurance in New Hampshire can lead to substantial savings on your auto insurance policy.
-Bundling policies in New Hampshire leads to an a yearly discount of $103.
+If you want to save on insurance, consider purchasing your homeowners and car insurance policies from the same company.
+A home and car insurance bundle in New Hampshire can lead to substantial savings on your auto insurance policy.
+Bundling policies in New Hampshire leads to average annual savings of $103.

 |Avg.
-Annual Auto Insurance Rate (No Bundle)||Avg.
-Yearly Auto Insurance Rate (Bundle)||Annual Bundle Savings||Bundle Savings %|
+Yearly Auto Insurance Rate (No Bundle)||Avg.
+Yearly Auto Insurance Rate (Bundle)||Annual Bundle Savings||% Savings with Bundle|

 While there is no legal mandate that requires homeowners to buy homeowners insurance, when you buy a home, the mortgage lender will require it.

 Yes - GEICO offers homeowners insurance in New Hampshire.